 (5/31) Bikini Kill at Brooklyn Steel.

-(5/11-5/12) Mother's Day Weekend Garden Party at the New York Botanical Garden.
-The most spectacular spring landscape New York City has to offer is the setting for live music, games, picnicking, and more.
+(5/11-5/12) Mother's Day Weekend Garden Party at the The New York Botanical Garden.
+The most spectacular spring landscape New York City has is the setting for live music, games, picnicking, and more.
 Make a reservation for a delicious meal with mom at the Hudson Garden Grill.

 (5/18-5/19) The Ninth Avenue International Food Festival has been a New York favorite since 1973.
 Closing Ninth Avenue from 42nd Street to 57th Street in Hell’s Kitchen, and filling it with delicacies from Poland, Italy, Spain, Greece, Japan, Thailand, and beyond, the festival provides a great way to nibble your way around the world.
 There are games and other activities for kids, and live international music and dancing at 55th Street.
 No entrance fee; the festival runs rain or shine, noon to 5pm.

 (5/18-5/19) At the NYC Vegetarian Food Festival, you’ll learn about sustainability, healthy living, and going green.
 Attendees can sit in on lectures and get cooking tips from big name chefs during the two-day event. nycvegfoodfest.com